Effect of thermalized charm on heavy quark energy loss: Results

 In the present paper we calculate the energy loss of a heavy quark in a medium where, in addition to the light quarks and gluons, thermalized heavy quarks are also present.
 The heavy quark loses energy in the hot medium {\em via} all $t$, $s$ and $u$ channel processes.
 In Fig.(\ref{fig2}) the total heavy quark energy loss due to scatterings with medium particles has been compared with the known result of light quarks and gluons scatterings \cite{thomaeloss2}.
 We also plot the contribution of heavy quark scatterings off thermalized heavy quarks in the medium.
 In this calculation, the momentum has been scaled to an upper limit of $q_{max} = \sqrt{4E_pT}$ in compliance with the results in~\cite{thomaeloss1}.
 With our present calculation, we present plots of $-dE/dx$ with the momentum, considering the temperatures of 400 MeV and 600 MeV respectively relevant to the plasma temperature produced at LHC.
 For the plots the heavy quark mass has taken to be $1.25$ GeV and strong coupling constant $\alpha_s = 0.3$.

-From the two plots in Fig.(\ref{fig2}) it is evident that the contribution to the energy loss due to $QQ\rightarrow QQ$ scatterings increases with temperature like other two contributions.
+From the two plots in Fig.(\ref{fig2}) it is evident that the contribution to the energy loss due to $QQ \rightarrow QQ$ scatterings increases with temperature like other two contributions.
 The observation is consistent with the earlier findings of number densities in the current paper.
 Increase in temperature increases number densities which in turn increases interaction rate as well as particle energy loss.
-It is observed that by including the process $QQ\rightarrow QQ$ the total heavy quark energy loss increases by $~5 \%$ and $~8 \%$ for temperatures 400 MeV and 600 MeV respectively at momentum 25 GeV under inclusion of the heavy quark scattering.
+It is observed that by including the process $QQ \rightarrow QQ$ the total heavy quark energy loss increases by $~5 \%$ and $~8 \%$ for temperatures $400$ MeV and $600$ MeV respectively at a momentum of $25$ GeV.